 Winter is also a great time to visit, but since it is peak tourist season, prices are higher and landmarks will be more crowded.
 It’s colder than in the Fall and Spring and certain areas will experience rain.
 Layering is advised, and you should also have a warm sweater.
 As I mentioned, I found Cairo in the winter to be quite cold.
 I often wore leggings under my skirts and wore long sleeve shirts and a jacket.

 On the other extreme, traveling to Egypt in the summer can be hot, uncomfortably hot.
 Average temps are 95°F and it gets even warmer in Upper Egypt (Luxor and Aswan).
 If you are traveling around this time, breathable, light fabrics will be essential.

 Note on Ramadan: Be sure to check dates for Ramadan.
 During this period, landmarks and sites will be closed earlier and it will be difficult to find places to eat that are open during the day.
 Dress codes are much stricter during this time, so you’ll need to dress more conservatively.

-What to wear in city centers – Dress conservatively
+What to wear in Cairo (City Centers) – Dress conservatively

 The most important observation regarding what to wear in Egypt was that the higher the local to tourist ratio, the more conservative you’ll need to dress.
 This means that in big cities like Cairo and Alexandria, where the majority of the population is Egyptian, you’ll need to dress more conservatively.
-I would also include the city centres in Aswan and Luxor.
+I would also include the city centers in Aswan and Luxor.
 While you can dress a little freer in the tourist sites, you should be more conscious about your attire and be covered when you’re in a local area such as a restaurant or market.

 Check out our Cairo guide, for tips on the best things to do in the city.